ksonnet/ksonnet-lib/docs/DESIGN.md

-This pattern of using `+` to incrementally build up Kubernetes API objects is very common, and used throughout `kube.libsonnet`.
+This pattern of using `+` to incrementally build up Kubernetes API objects is very common, and used throughout `ksonnet-lib`.
 This pattern has several distinct advantages:

 * **Makes it very likely that you will generate a correct